Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Globally, online sales in the last two weeks of December increased by 12% year-over-year.

-Now consider disruptions in last-mile delivery.
+Now consider disruptions in Last Mile Management.
 A delayed driver, a missed pickup, or a sudden traffic bottleneck can cascade into multiple SLA breaches.
 In a traditional setup, this triggers manual escalation.

 In an execution-first environment, the system detects the deviation immediately.
 It reassigns deliveries, updates routes, and recalculates ETAs—all without waiting for human intervention.
 Customers are informed proactively, and service levels are preserved.